rakutentech/js-miniapp/js-miniapp-sdk/README.md

 ### 4. Show Ads

-Mini App SDK allows to display ads upon requesting from Mini apps requesting from Mini apps with ad unit id.
+Mini App SDK allows you to display ads upon requesting from a Mini App with an ad unit id.
 This requires you to first load an Ad by passing an ID.
 You can then display that ad by passing the same ID which was loaded.

 Note that typically you should load your Ads at some point earlier than you intend to use them, such as at App launch time.
 You can also pre-load multiple Ads by calling `MiniApp.loadInterstialAd` or `MiniApp.loadRewardedAd multiple times.